-Former President Obama Reports For Jury Duty
+Former President Obama Reported For Jury Duty, But His Panel Wasn't Needed

-CHICAGO (CBS) — Former President Barack Obama reported for jury duty Wednesday morning at the Daley Center downtown.
+CHICAGO (CBS) — Former President Barack Obama reported for jury duty Wednesday morning at the Daley Center downtown, but was in the courthouse less than two hours before he was allowed to go home.

 Obama worked the jury room, greeting and thanking other citizens for their jury service.
 At one point he looked over the room and said, “This looks like Chicago!”